SovnSkyrim/QWEST/README.md

 #### Clean Skyrim

 I highly recommend uninstalling the game through Steam, deleting the game folder and reinstalling it.
 You should also clean up the `Skyrim Special Edition` folder in `Documents/My Games/` by deleting the contents in it.
-Alternatively, use the Shredder: https://www.nexusmods.com/skyrimspecialedition/mods/30133
+Alternatively, use the [Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133)

+If you ever used Vortex to mod Skyrim SE, using the Shredder becomes a critically important step, as Vortex will conflict heavily with any Wabbajack installation, so backup your stuff or shred it.
+[Shredder](https://www.nexusmods.com/skyrimspecialedition/mods/30133)

 #### Start Skyrim